Prescriptions

 Medication Reviews

-If you have a repeat prescription, we will ask you to come in at least once a year for a review.
+If you have a repeat prescription, we will ask you to come in for a review depending on the medications you are taking as all medications have individual review requirements.
 Please make sure you book a routine appointment when we ask you to come in for your review.

 You can do this in three ways.